estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/carousel.md

 ### Info section
-Info section contains a title and a sub-title, which are configured with minimum line number of 1 and 2 lines respectfully.
+The info section contains a title and a sub-title.
+The numbr of lines for each is configurable with the following methods:
-Minimun height for this section will be calulated according to those values.
+-  `setInfoTitleMinLines` - minumum is one line
+- `setInfoSubTitleMinLines` - minimum are two lines

 The sub-title height is flexible and may stretch to the maximum available item height.

-Minimum line numbers can be configured with `setInfoTitleMinLines` and `setInfoSubTitleMinLines` methods.
+The Minimun height for this section will be calulated according to the definenumber of lines described above.

 ![]({{'/assets/images/carousel-info.png' | relative_url}})
 {: .image-40}

-> Checkout other configurations for the info section on `CarouselItemsUIAdapter` prefixed with **setInfo...**.
+> Additional info section configurationscan be found in the  `CarouselItemsUIAdapter` prefixed with **setInfo...**.

+##COMMENT - CAN WE PROVIDE THE LIST HERE?

 ### Options section
 Item options are contained in a non-scrollable vertical order layout.
-The options, text alignment and look are configurable.
+The options, text alignment and display are configurable.

 All options are configured to the same line count, defaults to 1 line.
 Use `CarouselItemsContainer.setOptionsLineCount` method to change the line count.